ros-navigation/navigation2/nav2_route/README.md

 - The node's frame of reference (`frame`), if not the global frame and you want it transformed
 - The Operation's `trigger` (e.g. enter, exit edge, node achieved) and `type` (e.g. action to perform), as relevent

-While optional, it is somewhat recommended to provide, if relevent:
+While optional, it is somewhat recommended to provide, if relevent to your needs:
-- The edge's `cost`, if it is fixed or edge scoring plugins are not used
+- The edge's `cost`, if it is fixed and known at graph generation time or edge scoring plugins are not used
-- Whether the edge's cost is `overridable` with edge scoring plugins, if provided
+- Whether the edge's cost is `overridable` with edge scoring plugins, if those plugins are provided.

 Otherwise, the Node, Edge, and Operations may contain other arbitrary application-specific fields with key-value pairs under the `metadata` key-name.
 These can be primitive types (float, int, string, etc), vector types (e.g. a polygon or other vector of information), or even contain information nested under namespaces - whereas a metadata object may exist as a key's value within `metadata`.